Close Menu

 Facebook Twitter LinkedIn Pinterest Email

 But it’d be a disservice to you to call it a day there.
-There are several third-party offerings that are significantly cheaper, yet don’t make too many compromises in terms of features.
-I’ve spent time testing a handful of them, and there’s a small batch of models that I think will satisfy most people, with a range of styles, prices, and features.
+There are several third-party models that are cheaper, yet don’t make too many compromises in terms of features.
+In fact, there’s now an affordable option that replicates the Switch 2 Pro’s OS-level rear button customization on a per-game basis, which was previously exclusive to Nintendo’s first-party gamepad.
+I’ve spent time testing a handful of these gamepads, including new ones as they release, and there’s a small batch of models that I think will satisfy most people, with a range of styles, prices, and features.

-Every controller I’ve included in this guide is compatible with both the Switch 2 and the original Switch (some can even remotely wake the Switch 2), as well as platforms like PC and mobile.
-More importantly, each offering includes better, longer-lasting joystick technology than you’ll get with Nintendo’s flagship controller; the Switch 2 Pro Controller’s potentiometer-based joysticks are prone to degradation over time, after all, but our picks include either Hall effect or TMR joysticks.
+Every controller I’ve included in this guide is compatible with both the Switch 2 and the original Switch (all of them can remotely wake the Switch 2), as well as PC.
+Each offering also includes better, longer-lasting joystick technology than you’ll get with Nintendo’s flagship controller; the Switch 2 Pro Controller’s potentiometer-based joysticks are prone to degradation over time, after all, but our picks include either Hall effect or TMR joysticks.
+I’ve highlighted any controller-specific perks in the blurbs below.

 What I’m looking for

-I put my pricey Nintendo Switch 2 Pro Controller away and cycle in each of these candidates for multi-session tests with a mix of games for the Switch 2.
+I put my pricey Nintendo Switch 2 Pro Controller away and cycle in each of these candidates for multi-session tests with a mix of Switch 2 games.
 I spend time assessing their ergonomics, button location, and the quality of each button press and trigger pull.
 I also strive to test each controller’s unique functions.

-Most people would rather spend $89.99 on a game or two, not a single controller.
+Most people would rather spend $89.99 on two games, not a single controller.
 We sought cheaper alternatives to Nintendo’s fantastic Switch 2 Pro Controller, but we hate compromising on features and quality as much as anyone.
-We aim to include wireless gamepads that can remotely wake the Switch 2, as well as offerings that feature good-feeling rumble and controllers that sport a few extras, such as amiibo support.
+We aim to include wireless gamepads that can remotely wake the Switch 2, as well as offerings that feature good-feeling rumble and a few extras, such as amiibo support.

-Nintendo opted for potentiometer-based joysticks with its pricey Switch 2 controller, which may result in “stick drift” later on, if its last-gen controller tech is anything to go by.
-Every pick in this guide builds upon that technology with either Hall effect or tunneling magnetoresistance (TMR) joysticks, which are drift-resistant by design.
+Nintendo opted for potentiometer-based joysticks in its pricey Switch 2 controller, which may result in “stick drift” later on, assuming last-gen controller tech is anything to go by.
+Every pick in this guide, however, builds on that technology with either Hall effect or tunneling magnetoresistance (TMR) joysticks, which are drift-resistant by design.

 The best Switch 2 controller for most people